 What can you expect moving forward?

-I will be publishing Clinical Trial this fall—it’s a fast-paced suspense with murder and sex and four-letter words.
+I will be publishing Clinical Trial fall of 2020—it’s a fast-paced suspense with murder and sex and four-letter words.
 I will also educate about, and advocate for, transgender children and their parents.
 I will continue to work on both my memoir and a book about what to do in the first 100 days after your child comes out as transgender.
 I will write school papers, blogs, and articles about the importance of progressive laws and politics because all humans matter, and their rights are not disposable for anyone else’s economic benefits.
 I will unapologetically be all of me and I know that in the end, this will serve my children even more.

 “It’s too late for the doctor to see you now.
 She has another meeting to go to.
 But we do feel bad that you came all this way.”
 The nurse said in her gentle tone carrying the slightest hint of accusation for being late.
 Or maybe I just imagined it.
 “We were going to discuss starting Testosterone for Mitchell.
 That is what you want isn’t it, Mitchell?”